ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 The first actions of interest happens on 1985-06-05 and consist of:

 - Sowing of Wheat
-- Application of Urea fertiliser at a rate of 100.0 kg/ha (at a depth of 100 mm)
+- Application of Urea fertiliser at a rate of 100.0 kg/ha (and a depth of 100 mm)

 Let us try to implement these two actions in the ``Operations`` *model* with the help of IntelliSense.
 The first information that the ``Operations`` *model* expects is the date in the standard format "1985-06-05".